 This September Oxfam is urging us to shop second-hand in a bid to reduce the environmental impact of making new clothes.

-Eleven million items of clothing are added to landfill every week in the UK!
+Thirteen million items of clothing are added to landfill every week in the UK!
 That’s a huge amount of material that could be recycled or repurposed.